meganthehorse/CS7810/Deliverables/key-notions.md

 - Asterank.com adopts from SBDB's dataset for individual celestial bodies among plenty of columns.
 SOL of Life will contain a subset of the SBDB dataset to specify information on solely Asteroids.

 Source:  [Sky Live](https://theskylive.com/)
-- Historical and Predictive measurements of celestial bodies given their orbital trajectory can be recorded through the Sky Live tool.
+- Historical and Predictive measurements of celestial bodies given their orbital trajectory can be recorded from the Sky Live tool.